yashojha07/data_structures/README.md

+# Data structure
-# Collection of code of basic operations on different data structures topics
+Collection of codes for basic operations on different data structures topics